 At UCSF Benioff Children's Hospitals, our goal is to help individuals with sickle cell disease and their families achieve the best possible quality of life.
-We work with each patient and family to develop comprehensive treatment plans and to find appropriate strategies for minimizing symptoms and complications.
+We work with each patient and family to develop comprehensive treatment plans and find appropriate strategies for minimizing symptoms and complications.
 Our psychosocial team can help with advocating to have any special needs met at school or work and with finding additional resources.

 In sickle cell disease, a genetic (inherited) defect changes the shape of red blood cells from round to a "C," or sickle, shape.
 Anemia develops because the C-shaped red blood cells can't carry enough oxygen to the body's organs.
-The misshapen cells also get stuck in tiny blood vessels, leading to pain and serious problems.
+Those misshapen cells also get stuck in tiny blood vessels, leading to pain and serious problems.

 Early diagnosis and care can slow or prevent some complications.
-We provide the latest treatments, including hydroxyurea, the first successful medical therapy for the disease, and bone marrow transplantation.
+We offer the latest treatments, including hydroxyurea, the first successful medical therapy for the disease, and bone marrow transplantation.
 We also focus on effective pain management, making individualized pain plans and offering complementary therapies, such as virtual reality massage, biofeedback and acupuncture.
 In addition, because we are active in research, our patients often have opportunities to take part in clinical trials (studies of promising new treatments).

 Our locations (1)

 Robert Ward Hagar